Could you star in The Dog House?

 Sheldon will need full-roam of house and will require outdoor access once settled.
 He is best suited to a home with a quiet back garden located in a low traffic area.

 Sheldon came in through no fault of his own, from a loving home that could no longer meet his needs.
-He’s an elderly cat who’s looking for the right home to spend his retirement years.
+He’s a senior chap who’s looking for the right home to spend his retirement years.
 He’s a sweet, older gentleman once he gets to know you.
 He likes people that can respect his boundaries and his personal space.
 He enjoys gentle head rubs but also appreciates his own company at times.
 So will need a family that has children over the age of 13 that can give him the quiet home he deserves.

 Sheldon has been placed in a foster home due to his nervous disposition and will be allocated a temporary unit at the centre on the day of book-out.
 Unfamiliar environments can be particularly stressful for nervous cats, therefore in order to safeguard its welfare and to promote positive interactions between you and your pet, it will not be possible to meet this cat prior to rehoming.
 Videos and photographs will be available to give you the opportunity to view the cat’s behaviour in a familiar setting and help you make a decision.